digitalhappens/MyLittleTools/README.md

 * when you save Presets in MyLittleFavorites in the global /Rack/presets-Folder starting with "mlf_" the presets can be recalled quickly with the P-Button (so you need only one intance of the module to store all your favorites)
 * the list of currently loaded modules shows all modules currently loaded, except "MyLittleFavorites"
+* presets can also quickly saved withe "S"-Button in the right corner, filename will constructed from the name of your set
+* plugin.json has a donate link, you can donate anything if you want to keep up developing ;)

 Changes in Version 1.0.1